What is a prenup?

 - Jointly deciding on a property division arrangement.

-- Understanding of what happens to inheritance, if either of you are to receive inheritance
+- Understanding of what happens to inheritance, if either of you is to receive an inheritance.

 So, to answer the question; yes, prenups are a good idea and a wise investment.
 It takes the power away from outside parties in making decisions for your life that you may not agree with.
 If drafted fairly and properly, both parties win.